kbrumer7/cs152aj/README.md

 Features:
   Interactive map: An interactive map where the user can click on their state of interest and the app will redirect them to the individual states' pages.

   Forum: A public forum where authorized users may post updates on their local reopening processes.

-  Personallized profiles: Users may login and save their favorite states on their profile page for routine visits.
+  Personallized profiles: Users may login and save their favorite states on their profile page for routine visits.\n

   Invidual state pages: A typical state page may contain the state's lastest response updates, reopening phases, and data regarding the impact of COVID-19.